sillsdev/phonology-assistant/README.md

 Load Pa-Windows.sln and set the Configuration to Debug-Windows and the Platform to x86.
 Then build.

-The Unit tests can be run from the PaTests project.
+The Unit tests can be run from the PaTests project and work with ReSharper.